MahmoodHashem/Mentor-Challanges/huddle-landing-page-complete/README.md

 ### Useful resources

-- [Yout Video](https://www.youtube.com/watch?v=1_4EbmSxMtQ) - I was stuck in the curve section and this video helped me.
+- [Youtube Video](https://www.youtube.com/watch?v=1_4EbmSxMtQ) - I was stuck in the curve section and this video helped me.

 ## Author